Memorization and Optimization in Deep Neural Networks with Minimum Over-parameterization: Introduction

 In \cite{tightbounds}, it is shown that, given $N$ training samples, a single layer with $\Omega(N)$ neurons suffices for the NTK to be well conditioned in networks of arbitrary depth.
-However, there is increasing evidence that, in the challenging setup in which the layer widths are \emph{sub-linear} in $N$, neural networks still memorize the training data \cite{bubeck2020network,yun2019small,vershynin2020memory}, reach zero loss under GD training in the two-layer setting \cite{theoreticalinsghts,OymakMahdi2019,Andrea2020}, and in the deep case, GD explores a nicely behaved region of the loss landscape \cite{nguyen2021solutions}.
-We also note that, by counting degrees of freedom or bounding the VC dimension \cite{bartlett2019nearly}, $\Omega(N)$ parameters (and, therefore, $\Omega(\sqrt{N})$ neurons) are in general necessary to fit $N$ data points.
+However, there is increasing evidence that, in the challenging setup in which the layer widths are \emph{sub-linear} in $N$, neural networks still memorize the training data \cite{bubeck2020network,yun2019small,vershynin2020memory}, reach zero loss under GD training in the two-layer setting \cite{theoreticalinsghts,OymakMahdi2019,Andrea2020}, and in the deep case, GD explores a nicely behaved region of the loss landscape \cite{nguyen2021solutions}. \simone{This is in agreement with simple back-of-the-envelope calculations on CIFAR-10 and ImageNet: CIFAR-10 has $N=50000$ images and roughly $10^6$ parameters suffice to fit random labels \cite{Zhang2017}; furthermore, in order to fit random labels to a subset of $1.2 \cdot 10^6$ ImageNet data points, $2.4 \cdot 10^7$ parameters are enough \cite{Zhang2017}.
+These numbers suggest that having a number of parameters of the same order as the dataset size is much closer to practice than having a number of neurons of that order.} We also note that, by counting degrees of freedom or bounding the VC dimension \cite{bartlett2019nearly}, $\Omega(N)$ parameters (and, therefore, $\Omega(\sqrt{N})$ neurons) are in general necessary to fit $N$ data points.
 This naturally brings forward the following open question:

 \paragraph{Main contributions.} In this paper, \emph{we settle this open question} for a large class of deep networks.
 We consider \emph{(i)} a smooth activation function, \emph{(ii)} i.i.d. data satisfying Lipschitz concentration (e.g., data with a Gaussian distribution, uniform on the sphere/hypercube, or obtained via a Generative Adversarial Network), \emph{(iii)} a standard initialization of the weights (e.g., He's or LeCun's initialization), and \emph{(iv)} a loose pyramidal topology in which the layer widths can increase by at most a multiplicative constant as the network gets deep.
-Then, in Theorem \ref{thm:main} we show that the NTK is well conditioned under the \emph{minimum possible over-parameterization} requirement: the number of parameters between the last two layers has to be roughly $\Omega(N)$ or, equivalently, the number of neurons has to be $\Omega(\sqrt{N})$.
+Then, in Theorem \ref{thm:main} we show that the NTK is well conditioned under the \emph{minimum possible over-parameterization} requirement: \simone{the number of parameters between the last two layers has to be $\tilde\Omega(N)$ or, equivalently, the number of neurons has to be $\tilde\Omega(\sqrt{N})$, where $\tilde\Omega$ includes extra logarithmic factors}.
 We achieve this goal by giving a lower bound on the smallest eigenvalue of the NTK.
 This lower bound is tight when all the layer widths are of the same order.

 Our NTK bounds open the way towards understanding the behavior of deep networks with minimum over-parameterization.
 In particular, an immediate consequence of the fact that the NTK is well conditioned is a result on the memorization capacity (Corollary \ref{cor:memcap}).
 Furthermore, by suitably choosing the initialization, we provide convergence guarantees for gradient descent training (Theorem \ref{thm:optimization}).
 Finally, we highlight that, in order to obtain our bounds on the smallest NTK eigenvalue, we give a number of tight estimates on the $\ell_2$ norms of feature vectors and of their centered counterparts, which may be of independent interest.